bal-sm/repo-for-learning/systems/new_programming/python_django/django+htmx/README.md

 little note 5 of 13:32 of the video:
 > The <li> tag defines a list item

+Note 6:
+> A portion of html could be called as `partials`.
+Nice.

 ## Source(s)

 - [Django & HTMX by Bugbytes](https://www.youtube.com/playlist?list=PL-2EBeDYMIbRByZ8GXhcnQSuv2dog4JxY)